Measures#

 Protection of biodiversity and landscapes

-• zoos, aquariums, city greenery;
+• management of zoos, oceanarium, aquarium, and of city greenery;

 CEPA 6.1